Could You Live Without a Car?

 There are many reasons someone might want to live their life without a car.
 Whether you’re environmentally conscious or trying to save on car costs, it’s actually easier than ever to learn how to get around without a car.

-After looking at monthly payments, insurance, gas, maintenance, parking, tolls, registration fees and unexpected costs like accidents, flat tires or break-ins, the average annual cost of a car is nearly $9,000.1 And that’s if you’re only driving about 40 miles per day.
+After looking at monthly payments, insurance, gas, maintenance, parking, tolls, registration fees and unexpected costs like accidents, flat tires or break-ins, the average annual cost of a car can vary.1 And that’s if you’re only driving about 40 miles per day.
 With road trips or long commutes, it’s easy for a car to cost even more each year.
-Just think, these savings could go toward an exotic vacation, new home décor or put into a savings account for rainy-day fund.
+Just think, these savings could go toward an exotic vacation, new home décor or put into a savings account for a rainy-day fund.

 Clearly there are some financial benefits to tossing the keys.
 But what exactly are your alternatives to owning a car?